-The Charles C. Baum Film and Visual Storytelling Department is a new program at the Baltimore School for the Arts now in its second year.
+Film and Visual Storytelling is a new department at the Baltimore School for the Arts, now in its sixth year.

 Only current 8th grade students may apply.